danmlr/svr/README.md

 # Singular Value Representation

-This code implements the theoretical framework developped by D. Meller and N. Berkouk (citation) which allows to investigate the inner strurcture of neural networks.
+This code implements the theoretical framework developped by D. Meller and N. Berkouk (citation) which allows to investigate the inner structure of neural networks.
+All the essential code and documentation can be found in the file svr.py.
+One example notebook is also provided.
+Some of the expriments we presented in the original paper can be reproduced easily by executing the 'experiments' notebbok.

 ## Set up